 Because the data from the 2008 and 2012 elections is outdated—the source compared it to the kind of address and phone data one could find on a “lousy internet lookup site”—it’s not very valuable.
 Even the 2016 data is quickly becoming stale.
 “This is a proprietary dataset based on a mix of public records, data from commercial providers, and a variety of predictive models of uncertain provenance and quality,” the source said, adding: “Undoubtedly it took millions of dollars to produce.”

 Although basic voter information is public record, Deep Root’s dataset contains a swirl of proprietary information from the RNC’s data firms.
-Many of filenames indicate they potentially contain market research on Democratic candidates and the independent expenditure committees that support them.
+Many of the filenames indicate that they potentially contain market research on Democratic candidates and the independent expenditure committees that support them.
 (Up to two terabytes of data contained on the server was protected by permission settings.)

 One exposed folder is labeled “Exxon-Mobile” [sic] and contains spreadsheets apparently used to predict which voters support the oil and gas industry.
 Divided by state, the files include the voters’ names and addresses, along with a unique RNC identification number assigned to every US citizen registered to vote.
 Each row indicates where voters likely fall on issues of interest to ExxonMobil, the country’s biggest natural gas producer.